Sustainability Efforts in GuideDSM

 Learn more here: Benchmarking DSM Program

-Des Moines launched its second STAR Certification process with a community meeting on September 14, 2017.
+Des Moines continues to be certified each year under the national LEED for Cities program.
 Our hope is to see progress in Climate & Energy and the other goal areas as our community comes together to combine our resources and really measure our community-wide impact on creating a sustainable community.

 - Partnered with the Downtown Community Alliance to incorporate recycling into our downtown to enhance our waste minimization goals.